-- ✓ The ambient temperature during the charging process lies within the range between 0 °C to 40 °C. - 1 Remove the cable connection cover if necessary. - 2 Connect the mains plug of the charger to a normal domestic, grounded socket.
+- ✓ The ambient temperature during the charging process must be within the range from 0 °C to 40 °C. - ✓ The battery can remain on the pedelec or can be removed for charging. - ✓ Interrupting the charging process does not damage the battery. - 1 Remove the cable connection cover if necessary. - 2 Connect the mains plug of the charger to a normal domestic, grounded socket.